Fed's Dudley eyes risks of betting on volatility

 The comments came after BlackRock Inc, the world’s biggest asset manager, urged more regulation of the so-called inverse volatility-linked products that were hammered during a stock meltdown that wiped out $4 trillion in market value worldwide on Monday.

 “The thing we worry about when we look at the financial system and worry about financial stability risk are: where are places where there are feedback loops?”
-Dudley said when asked about volatility-linked products and bitcoin futures at an event on banking culture.
+Dudley said when asked about volatility-linked products and bitcoin futures at an event on banking culture co-sponsored by Reuters and the European American Chamber of Commerce.

-Dudley cited the stock market crash in 1987, in which a product called portfolio insurance was blamed for causing a negative feedback loop that intensified a worldwide equities selloff.
+Dudley cited the 1987 stock market crash, in which a product called portfolio insurance was blamed for causing a negative feedback loop that intensified a worldwide equities selloff.

-Investors using exchange-traded products to bet on the VIX, Wall Street’s so-called fear gauge which measures expectations for near-term S&P 500 swings, were pummeled on Monday when the index posted its biggest single-day rise since August 2015.
+Investors using exchange-traded products to bet on the VIX, Wall Street’s so-called fear gauge which measures expectations for near-term S&P 500 swings, were pummeled on Monday when the index posted its biggest single-day rise ever.

 Meanwhile, global regulatory clampdown and moves by banks to ban purchases of bitcoin with credit cards have roiled digital currency prices.
-Bitcoin, the biggest cryptocurrency by market value, on Tuesday fell to a three-month low under $6,000 before rebounding to over $8,000 on the Luxembourg-based Bitstamp exchange.
+Bitcoin, the biggest cryptocurrency by market value, on Tuesday fell to a three-month low under $6,000 before rebounding to $8,119 on the Luxembourg-based Bitstamp exchange.

 Such financial products offer ways for investors to hedge risk, he said.
 “But you have to make sure they’re appropriate and well designed.”